capnmidnight/Calla/README.md

 ## USAGE

-- Be careful in picking your room name, if you don't want randos to join.
+- __Be careful in picking your room name__, if you don't want randos to join.
 Traffic is low right now, but you never know.
-- Try to pick a unique user name.
+- Try to __pick a unique user name__.
 A lot of people use "Test" and then there are a bunch of people with the same name running around.
+- Either __Hide the game view__ or __Separate the game and meeting views__ to be able to access the Jitsi Meet user settings.
+Lozya captures all of the mouse clicks to enable moving.
-- Click on the map to move your avatar to wherever you want.
+- __Click on the map__ to move your avatar to wherever you want.
 Movement is instantaneous, with a smooth animation over the transition.
 Your avatar will stop at walls.
-- Or, use the arrow keys on your keyboard to move.
+- Or, __use the arrow keys__ on your keyboard to move.
-- You can roll your mouse wheel to zoom in and out of the map view.
+- You can __roll your mouse wheel__ to zoom in and out of the map view.
 This is useful for groups of people standing close to each other to see the detail in ther Avatar.
-- In the upper-right corner of the page, there is a small menu linking to this Github repo and my Twitter account.
-The angle-bracket button minimizes the map view so you can get clear access to the Jitsi Meet interface.
-This is useful for opening your settings and entering your Gravatar email so you can have your own avatar.
+- __Jitsi Meet's web client doesn't work on iOS!__ Sorry :(

 ## CONTRIBUTING